|

 Oliel, firmly.

-asked Ribhadda.
+said Ribhadda.

-Faramiryou are with me on this
+Faramir, you are with me on this

 She has a Letter of Pardon